braxtonhall/galvanize-scheduling/README.md

 ![Alias Records](https://i.imgur.com/xIsUfjq.png)

 The load balancers have a static __DNS name__ in the description, which you can add to the DNS records of whatever registar your domain name belongs to.
 This will make (HTTP or HTTPS) calls to the domain name route to the load balancer, and the load balancer will route to the correct ports of the EC2 instances, which your servers should be listening on.
 The instances will also __not need elastic IPs__, because the load balancer can map to it through resource numbers.

+More information on hosting Docker images on AWS can be found [here](https://aws.amazon.com/getting-started/tutorials/deploy-docker-containers/).

 ## Development